 In his high school yearbook, Obama shouted out “Ray, for all the good times.”
 Ray was the Choom Gang’s older weed dealer.

 When controversy arose in 1992 over Clinton’s use of marijuana, he famously said: “When I was in England, I experimented with marijuana a time or two; but I didn’t like it, and didn’t inhale.”

-Which was technically the truth, but Christopher Hitchens, Clinton’s Oxford classmate, said that Clinton, in fact, loved marijuana.
+This was technically the truth, but Christopher Hitchens, Clinton’s Oxford classmate, said that Clinton, in fact, loved marijuana.
 Hitchens claimed that Clinton would “cram marijuana” into himself via pot brownies and cookies.
 (By the way, if you’re looking to “cram marijuana” into your body via weed tea made from your stems, here’s our guide to doing so.)

 5. John F Kennedy

 JFK used marijuana to deal with severe back pain.
 His biography described the following scene: “On the evening of July 16, 1962, Kennedy and Mary Meyer smoked marijuana together. … The president smoked three of the six joints Mary brought to him.
-At first he felt no effects.
+At first, he felt no effects.
 Then he closed his eyes and refused a fourth joint.
 ‘Suppose the Russians did something now,’ he said.”